prof3ssorSt3v3/mad9011/docs/modules/week9.1/README.md

 ![Figma Homepage](./figma-home.png)

-(1. Home 2.
-Add Tab 3.
-Recently Closed Files 4.
-Main Menu 5.
-Search 6.
-Explore Community 7.
-Notifications 8.
-Settings 9.
-Recents 10.
-Drafts 11.
-Favorite Files 12.
-Teams 13.
-Projects 14.
-Create New Team)

 ### Project Management

 Every project you create has its own project page where you can access all the project's files.

 ![Figma Projects](./figma-project.png)

-1. Project Name
-2. Import: Import files between tools with a range of different file types into Figma.
-3. Share: Share files or projects with other users.
-4. Actions: Additional actions like creating a new file.
-5. New Design File
-6. New Figjam File
-7. Project Description
-8. Recent Contributors
-9. Team Overview
-10. Files: This is where all your files within this project can be found.

 **Project View**